Candidate for OLL’s board: Martta Sopanen, HYY

-The Board of the Finnish Student Sports Federation (OLL) for 2025 will be elected at the General Assembly held in Vantaa on 20 and 21 November.
+The Board of the Finnish Student Sports Federation (OLL) for 2026 will be elected at the General Assembly held in Jyväskylä on 5 and 6 November.
 We will introduce all candidates who register before the General Assembly.
-The next candidate to be introduced is Kaapo Häkkinen.
+The next candidate to be introduced is Martta Sopanen.

 Martta Sopanen is a student at the University of Helsinki in the Master’s Programme in Translational Medicine.
 As a member of the student union board, she is responsible for communications, sustainable development, environment, and sports.
 She also works as an entrepreneur and group exercise instructor.